exo | Public consultation: Laurentides-Terrebonne-Ouest bus

 For both phases of the consultations, exo is partnering with the INM, a non-partisan and independent organization whose mission is to encourage citizen involvement in democratic life.
 It’s role is to:

-Yes, the schedules will be adjusted when the new network opens in fall 2024, to coincide with the opening of the REM in Deux-Montagnes.
+Yes, the schedules will be adjusted when the new network opens at the end of 2024, to coincide with the opening of the REM in Deux-Montagnes.
 These schedules will be announced before the lines open to allow users to plan their new routes.

 Changes to rates are part of a different project: the fare reform.